On polynomials counting essentially irreducible maps: Introduction

 The unified treatment of maps with girth or irreducibility constraint presents the opportunity to study the dependence of the map enumeration not only on the number of faces and their degrees but also on the girth parameter.
 This is the goal of the current work.
 As we will see this dependence is especially simple if we restrict our attention to maps with even face degrees and no vertices of degree one.
 In particular, the number of $2b$-irreducible planar maps with $n$ labeled faces of even degrees $2\ell_1,\ldots,2\ell_n$ will be shown to depend polynomially on $b$ and $\ell_1,\ldots,\ell_n$.
 The same is true for higher-genus maps when they are required to be essentially $2b$-irreducible, meaning that their universal cover is $2b$-irreducible.

 The appearance of polynomials in the enumeration of maps with control on the face degrees, but without girth constraints, was already observed by Norbury in \cite{Norbury2010} and is closely linked to the decorated moduli space of genus $g$ curves with $n$ labeled points.
 In the limit of large face degrees one can think of these maps as approximating the ribbon graphs with real edge lengths that appear in Kontsevich's proof \cite{Kontsevich1992} of Witten's conjecture.
 In particular, the coefficients of the leading order monomials in the face degrees encode intersection numbers of the first Chern classes of certain tautological bundles over moduli space.
 The polynomials derived in this work for essentially $2b$-irreducible maps should contain more information since one may examine the leading order monomials not only in the face degrees but also in the irreducibility parameter $b$.
-They are related to the enumeration of maps approximating ribbon graphs with real edge lengths and a real girth constraint.
-This direction will be pursued in forthcoming work.
+As will be demonstrated in the follow-up work \cite{Budd2020}, the homogeneous parts of top degree of these polynomials, seen as function of the face degrees as well as $b$, precisely compute certain volumes of ribbon graphs with real edge lengths and real girth constraints.
+We will observe that such volumes are in turn closely (but still mysteriously) related to the Weil-Petersson volumes of hyperbolic surfaces.